kubecost/docs/install-and-configure/install/provider-installations/gke-autopilot-install.md

     interval: 30s
 ```

 Save the file and close the editor.
 After a short time, the Kubelet metric endpoints will be scraped and the metrics become available for querying in Managed Service for Prometheus.

-## Conclusion

-Congrats!
-You will now have a working deployment of Kubecost for GKE Autipilot that uses metrics from Google Manage Prometheus.